CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/try-it-out.md

     {{< figure src="/images/New Innovation Flow View.PNG" title="New Flow - Number of palettes may differ" >}}
     If the blocks in the flow do not display or the palettes are not visible, see [Troubleshooting][Troubleshooting No Blocks] for more information.
 1. Add a `Set Variable` block and connect it between the start and end blocks.
 1. Click the `Set Variable` block to open the Property Editor.
-Set the `Value` property to `DateTime.Now`.
-Type `Output` into the `Variable` property and click `Create Variable`.
+Set the `Value` property to `DateTimeOffset.Now`.
+Type `Result` into the `Variable` property and click `Create Variable`.
-1. In the Variable Editor, set `Is Output Variable?` to `true` for the new `Output` variable.
+1. In the Variable Editor, set `Is Output Variable?` to `true` for the new `Result` variable.
 1. Set a breakpoint on the end block and start the flow.
-An execution token should appear, the `Output` variable should show the current time.
+An execution token should appear, the `Result` variable should show the current time.
 If the token does not appear, try refreshing the page.
 1. Continue or stop the execution.
 1. Commit the flow.